syyunn/An-Introduction-to-the-Conjugate-Gradient-Method-Without-the-Agonizing-Pain/README.md

 1. Some Recalls from Linear Algebra

 1-1.
-QR matrix factorization and Back-substitution
+QR Matrix Factorization and Back-substitution